Lwillio/lwillio.github.io/_posts/2020-11-03-rebuilt-pivot-viz.md

 ---
-layout:post
+layout: post
-title: An inelegant SQL viz
+title: An Inelegant SQL Viz
-categories:[SQL,rebuild]
+categories: [SQL,rebuild]
 ---

 [use public database to visualize user permissions by role or similar]